Rittmeister Manfred von Richthofen was known by many names during the war:

 a mass of Maltese crosses and wildly gesticulating airmen in the cockpits.20

 Banks was almost out of ammo.
-There was only 1 option.
+There was only one option.
 Simpson put the RE8 into a steep dive, straight through the enemy formation.

 They passed ‘so closely that their faces were clearly visible.’